 Lens color and material

 The lens of a pair and the material it is made of are important factors to consider too.
 The variety of colors help swimmers to perceive more accurately under different lighting.

 Athletes who use indoor pools must mull over the lighting used at these venues so they can choose the proper pair lenses while those who practice outdoors must consider the general lighting present at the water in which they would practice.

-Clear lenses help swimmers see more clearly in lowlight, blue moderately filters out light in low lights with a bit of glare, amber minimizes glare and offers contrast in flat light, gray sharply filters light to help swimmers avoid squinting under vivid lights while mirror lenses can significantly filter more light than gray lenses.
+Clear lenses help swimmers see more clearly in low light blue moderately filters out light in low lights with a bit of glare, amber minimizes glare and offers a contrast in flat light, gray sharply filters light to help swimmers avoid squinting under vivid lights while mirror lenses can significantly filter more light than gray lenses.